SandraOzioma/SQL-Project/QA.md

 "name"	"text"	"YES"
 "sku"	"text"	"YES"

-3, To test for validity of the date column in the all_sessions table
+3, To test for validity of the date column in all_sessions table

 SELECT *
 FROM all_sessions
 WHERE date < '1900-01-01';

-4, check for missing values and  tO identify columnes with nulls and then confirmed with a count
+4, check for missing values and to identify columns with nulls and then confirmed with a count.

 --Result--